 Drive to Canberra and the region for a perfect short break or weekend trip.
 It’s just three and a half hours from Sydney and a comfortable day’s drive from Melbourne.
 There are plenty of places along the way to stop and discover the south east of Australia.

-If you're driving to Canberra from Melbourne or Sydney, you'll drive past the Canberra and Region Visitors Centre on Northbourne Avenue.
-Stop in to book accommodation or day tours, get maps or information from their friendly staff and volunteers
+If you're driving to Canberra from Melbourne or Sydney, visit the Canberra and Region Visitors Centre on Northbourne Avenue.
+Stop in to book accommodation or day tours, get maps or information from their friendly staff and volunteers.

 Direct driving route: 3.5 hours